patrickpr/trapdirector/docs/01-install.md

 API user setup
 ---------------

-API user allows the module to use Icinga2 API to submit check results instead of command file or in case `icinga2` is installed on the server different from module.
+An API user allows the module to use the Icinga2 API to submit check results, instead of via a command file, or where `icinga2` and icingaweb2 are running on separate hosts.

-To create an API user in `icinga2`, edit it's API users file (`/etc/icinga2/conf.d/api-users.conf` by default) and add a user or use existing one :
+To create an `icinga2` API user, edit the API config file (`/etc/icinga2/conf.d/api-users.conf` by default) and add a section as per the following example:

 ```
 object ApiUser "trapdirector" {